Want to know more? — Subscribe

 Once you begin to establish what one of your app users likes to watch, a recommended watch list feature will come in handy.
 They will appreciate your suggestions (but only if they're tailored correctly).

 This feature helps users to give reviews of broadcasters they like.
 Based on this feedback, you'll be able to tell how popular each broadcast is, and you'll know which guests to bring back.

 Search and Discover

 Searching for content should be quick and easy.
-Include a search box somewhere in the first screen, since users may be going to your app to look up something specific.
-Discover features are equally as important for those who are just browsing to see if anything catches their eye.
+Include a search box somewhere in the first screen since users may be going to your app to look up something specific.
+Discover features are equally as important for those just browsing to see if anything catches their eye.

 Downloading videos to local storage is very useful to travelers and commuters without a stable internet connection.
 Yes, building a mobile video streaming website involves more than streaming video.